Suas Volunteer Programme

 - Live and work in teams of 8-12 volunteers

-- Make a real difference in the education of children in disadvantaged communities and in schools with few resources.
+- Make a real difference in the education of children in disadvantaged communities and in schools and teaching centres with few resources.

 - Our sustainable model of ongoing partner support means that our partner organisations continue to receive support from Suas long after the volunteers leave the placement.